emulation-plans/emulation-plans/README.md

 ```

 You will need to login to Caldera and `Enable` the Emulation Plans plugin and then restart before you can use the Adversary/Abilities.
+> You could add the plugin directly into the caldera config file ($CALDERA_DIR/conf/default.yml) and Caldera won't need the aditional restart.

 Further details on the `deployer.rb` and `createplan.rb` scripts are at the bottom of this doc.
 ## WTF is going on here?